Joseph Crane Hartzell: Episcopal ministry

 When the retirement of Bishop William Taylor made necessary a successor, the 1896 General Conference elected Dr. Hartzell Missionary Bishop for Africa.
 For the next four years, Bishop Hartzell traveled 70000 mi performing the duties of his office.
 He presided over four Annual Sessions of the Liberia Annual Conference.
-On July 9, 1897 he organized the Congo Mission Conference.
+On July 9, 1897, he organized the Congo Mission Conference.
 He also laid the foundations of the Mission in New and Old Umtali in Manicaland.
 He received, as donations from the British South Africa Company, valuable lots in New Umtali.
 These came with appropriations of funds for the maintenance of a school among Europeans, and a tract of several thousand acres with twelve buildings (worth over $100,000 at that time) at Old Umtali, for the establishment of an industrial Mission.

 Bishop Hartzell held the first sessions of the East Central Africa and West Central Africa Mission Conferences, where were each formed in 1901 from the Congo Mission Conference.
 He dedicated the St. Andrew's M.E.
 Church September 20, 1903, the first Methodist Episcopal Church erected for the use of white people in Africa.
 In the spring of 1910, Bishop Hartzell organized the American Mission in North Africa.

 For his service in Africa Bishop Hartzell was made a Knight Commander of the Order for the Redemption of Africa by the Republic of Liberia.
 He retired at the 1916 General Conference.

-Bishop Hartzell died September 6, 1928 as a result of injuries sustained during a robbery at his home in Blue Ash, Ohio.
-He was 87.
+Bishop Hartzell died September 6, 1928, as a result of injuries sustained during a robbery at his home in Blue Ash, Ohio.
+He was 86.
 He was buried in Rosehill Cemetery in Chicago.
+Jennie had died in 1916.

 Legacy

-Hartzell Hall at Dillard University in New Orleans, Louisiana is named in his honor.
-Hartzell United Methodist Church, in Cincinnati, Ohio, Hartzell High School, in Mutare, Zimbabwe is also named in his honor.
-Located only a few miles (2.5) from Bishop Hartzell's home in Blue Ash, the church maintains a number of artifacts related to the Bishop's life as donated by his family.
-Hartzell Memorial United Methodist Church- Hickory, NC is also named in his honor, as is Hartzell Street in Evanston, Illinois.
+Hartzell Hall at Dillard University in New Orleans, Louisiana, is named in his honor.
+Hartzell United Methodist Church, in Cincinnati, Ohio, and Hartzell High School, in Mutare, Zimbabwe are also named in his honor.
+Located 2.5 miles from Bishop Hartzell's home in Blue Ash, the church maintains a number of artifacts related to the Bishop's life as donated by his family.
+Hartzell Memorial United Methodist Church in Hickory, NC is also named in his honor, as is Hartzell Street in Evanston, Illinois.